-Note: Funds may be transferred between CTE MOEs and PRC 014 Program Support.
-Transfers out of CTE PRC 014 Program Support for other categories are allowable up to the amount of increase in the State allotment for each fiscal year.
-Submit an ABC Transfer Form to transfer funds.
+Note: Funds may be transferred between PRC 0013 CTE MOEs and PRC 0014 CTE Program Support.
+Transfers out of CTE PRC 0014 Program Support for other categories are allowable up to the amount of increase in the State allotment for each fiscal year.
+Districts must submit an ABC Transfer request to transfer funds.